Nikhithasv/Nikhithasv/README.md

 # 💫 About Me:
-🔭 I’m currently working on datascience<br>👯 I’m looking to collaborate on machine learning and IoT<br>
+🔭 I’m currently working on datascience<br>👯 I’m looking to collaborate on machine learning and IoT.<br>

 ## 🌐 Socials: